 Los Angeles (LA) is an incredible city full of lots of things to see and do: it even has some of the most Instagrammable places in the whole of California!
 However it is a very big city and lots of it’s attractions are quite spread out.
-Therefore if you only have a couple of days in Los Angeles it can be hard trying to fit everything in!
+Therefore if you only have one or two days in Los Angeles it can be hard trying to fit everything in!
 So in this post I have broken it down into the most popular photo spots to visit in The City of Angels as well as when to visit them and where they are located.
 Read on to find out the most Instagrammable places in LA!

 Urban Lights at LACMA

 Open: 24 hours